2018ik/2018ik.github.io/_wiki/exchanged_life.markdown

 ## Proof

 There are three pictures of the organic union between God and man, where man is not evidently not entirely terminated.
-Firstly in John 15, there is the picture of the vine and the branches.
-In Romans 11, there is a picture of the grafted life.
+First in John 15, there is the picture of the vine and the branches.
+The branches (the believers) are part of the vine, but they are distinct in their function.
+Then in Romans 7, there is the picture of the two husbands.
+Firstly, the wife and husband were joined together as one person, then the wife is joined to the new husband.
+In both cases, the wife is the common denominator.
+In Romans 11, there is a picture of the grafted life, which is similar to the vine in John 15.